Running Contiki‐NG in Cooja

 First, make sure you have Cooja installed (see doc:toolchain-installation).

-Make sure the right Java virtual machine is installed along with Ant, the right environment variables set, and the Cooja submodule downloaded (
+Make sure the right Java virtual machine is installed, and the Cooja submodule downloaded (

 git submodule update --init --recursive).